temporalio/documentation/docs/concepts/visibility.md

 ## Dual Visibility

 Dual Visibility is a feature that allows you to set a secondary Visibility store in addition to a primary store in your Temporal Cluster.
-Setting up Dual Visibility enables smoother migration of your Visibility data from one database to another.
+Setting up Dual Visibility is optional and can be used to [migrate your Visibility database](/cluster-deployment-guide#migrating-visibility-database) or create a backup Visibility store..

-For example, if you have Cassandra configured as your Visibility database, you can set up a supported SQL database as your secondary Visibility store and migrate your data before .
+For example, if you have Cassandra configured as your Visibility database, you can set up a supported SQL database as your secondary Visibility store and gradually migrate your data to the secondary store before deprecating your primary one.

-A Dual visibility setup requires two configurations:
+A Dual Visibility setup requires two Visibility store configurations:

-- **Primary Visibility**: This is a required primary Visibility store where Visibility data is written to and read from by default.
+- **Primary Visibility**: The primary Visibility store where Visibility data is written to and read from by default.
 The primary Visibility store is set with the `visibilityStore` configuration key in your Temporal Cluster.
-- **Secondary Visibility**: This is an optional additional Visibility store that is a secondary storage for your Visibility data.
+- **Secondary Visibility**: A secondary storage for your Visibility data.
 The secondary Visibility store is set with the `secondaryVisibilityStore` configuration key in your Temporal Cluster.

+For configuration details, see [Dual Visibility setup](/cluster-deployment-guide#set-up-secondary-visibility).

 The following combinations are allowed in a Dual Visbility setting.